Fyrkat: Excavation and finds

 The site was excavated between 1950 and 1958 by the Architect and Museum Inspector C.G.Schultz.
 The ramparts, that had almost been ploughed level through the ages were piled up again and the postholes of the roads and buildings were filled with concrete.

 The museum at Hobro houses most of the things found at Fyrkat.
-Most was found in the graveyard to the northwest of the fort that had a wooden planked road lead to it.
+Most were found in the graveyard to the northwest of the fort that had a wooden planked road leading to it.
 The most precious find was a piece of gold jewelry with nice birds head.
-With a total of about 30 graves of men, women and children some were buried in wagon crates such as found in Oseberg, others in coffins.
+With a total of about 30 graves of men, women and children some were buried in wagon crates such as were found in Oseberg, others in coffins.
 The poor were randomly mixed with the rich.

 Dating

 The very similar castle of Trelleborg near Slagelse has been dated precisely to the spring of 981 by tree ring dating, Fyrkat might be a year or two older, Aggersborg could be slightly younger.
 Not enough was found at Nonnebakken to make an exact enough dating possible.
 Yet the forts are so extremely similar that it seems most probable that they were conceived by a single mind.
 Fyrkat seems to have been inhabited only for a rather short period of time, maybe not much more than a decade, maybe even less.
 By the year 1000 the fort seems to have been deserted and shortly after had simply burned to the ground without any evidence of fighting.